How to Fit a TRV – Thermostatic Radiator Valve

 Wrap a bit of PTFE around the new olive to ensure a watertight seal.
 Push the fitting back in and tighten up the bottom joint.
 Make sure everything is tight and remove the top plastic cap of the valve.
 You can test if it springs up and down the right way.
 Put the TRV head unit on the top and adjust it.
 You should now have a working TRV.

 Whether changing or fitting a thermostatic radiator valve, the process may become difficult, especially to someone with no prior knowledge.
-We strongly recommend that work of this nature only be attempted by a qualified heating engineer.
-Performing this type of task as DIY can lead to other issues such as leaks, airlocks and central heating failure, so don’t hesitate to ask a professional for help.
+We strongly recommend that work of this nature only be attempted by a qualified Gas Safe/Corgi registered plumber.
+Performing this type of task as DIY can lead to other issues such as leaks, airlocks and central heating failure, so don’t hesitate to ask for help from a radiator installation expert.

 How to Fit a TRV – Thermostatic Radiator Valve